-This proliferation of crimson isn’t because it is suddenly the colour of choice on every interior designer’s mood board, but because it screams: “Look at me!
-I’m not just angry, I’m really angry, and I want you to know about it!”
-Red evokes images of bloodied bodies and, splattered on white, is a sure-fire way of causing as much damage as possible – as well as a huge headache (and bill) for those left to clean up the mess.
+This proliferation of crimson screams: “Look at me, I’m not just angry, I’m really angry, and I want you to know about it.”
+Red evokes images of bloodied bodies and, splattered on white, is a surefire way of causing as much damage as possible, as well as a huge headache (and bill) for those left to clean up the mess.

 More recently, if you were popping into your local Barclays to cash a cheque, you may have found the outside of the building covered in red spray paint — and in case you missed the point, smashed windows too.

-It’s been the same up and down the country for government buildings, town halls and historic university property – vandalised by cowards in the dead of night.
+It’s been the same up and down the country for government buildings, town halls and historic university property, usually vandalised by cowards in the dead of night.

 So, when, the other week, a photo of Abbey Road Studios — the birthplace of the best of British music – popped up on my phone, its low white boundary wall covered in ruby red, my heart sank.

 And then it sank again.
-Instead of the usual anti-Israel mantras, were the names of the six hostages – Eden, Hersh, Carmel, Alexander, Almog and Ori — in large clumsy lettering; the six beautiful souls who were murdered nearly four weeks ago after 11 months in Hamas captivity.
+Instead of the usual anti-Israel mantras, I saw the names of the six hostages – Eden, Hersh, Carmel, Alexander, Almog and Ori — in large clumsy lettering, the six beautiful souls who were murdered nearly four weeks ago after 11 months in Hamas captivity.

-Sorry if I am coming across all school ma’am here, but has it really come to this?
-That, to make our point heard, we have to deface a building which is as far removed from the hostage crisis as I am from the moon?
-A building revered by countless Beatles fans, who travel thousands of miles just to scrawl their own names, and maybe a line from a favourite song, in tiny letters on its garden wall, before re-enacting the famous walk across Abbey Road.
+Has it really come to this?
+That, to make their point heard, people have to deface a building which is as far removed from the hostage crisis as I am from the moon?

 I'm aware that my reaction might seem like an overreaction.
-A friend who is equally squeamish about graffiti said to me: "But people have always written on that wall", and besides, the wall is repainted every month.
+A friend who is equally squeamish about graffiti said, "but people have always written on that wall", and besides, the wall is repainted every month.

-Some will contend that as one of the most photographed buildings in London, it is absolutely the place to sloganeer about hostages – you’ve got to think virally these days.
+Some will contend that as one of the most photographed buildings in London, it is the perfect place to sloganeer about hostages.
+After all, you’ve got to think virally these days.
 Others will say: “If they can paint ‘Free Palestine’ on Abbey Road Studios (which has also been done), why shouldn’t we write: ‘Free the hostages’?”
+Or: “You’re worrying about buildings when toddlers and the elderly are being held prisoner underneath them?”

 Since October 7, there has been a battle to reclaim the streets, not just by seeing which “side” can attract the largest numbers or shout the loudest through a megaphone, but by writing on the walls around us.